 Week 50, Day 1: We see various scenes from across the globe as chaos has erupted in every city with Black Adam’s rampage on the world.
 We see Black Adam taking: the American military.
 The father time appears with silent majority.
 Black Adam kills all the bodies of Silent Majority and then rips Father Time’s face off.
 Black Adam then picks up the aircraft here and throws it toward America.

 We see Firehawk meeting with Jason.
-Jason merges with Firehawk and transforms into firestorm.
+Jason merges with Firehawk and transforms into Firestorm.
 We see the aircraft carrier about to fall on top of New York City.
-Firestorm springs into action, and transforms the aircraft carrier into snow.
+Firestorm springs into action and transforms the aircraft carrier into snow.
 Jason and Firehawk separate from each other.
 Firehawk tells Jason that she heard how Martin Stein managed to unfuse him and Cyborg.
 That Martin used the JLA transport to separate the two heroes and after that Martin disappeared.

-We then see various scenes across the globe of the chaos that has occurred because the Black Adam’s rampage.
+We then see various scenes across the globe of the chaos that has occurred because of the Black Adam’s rampage.
 We see all the thoughts of the people in terror and fight pouring from the earth and straight into Martian Manhunter’s mind.
 We see Martian Manhunter in space outside of Earth curled up in a fetal position crying out no as he is bombarded with all the emotions from Earth.
 End of issue.

 The Good: World War III Part One was a solid read.
-It wasn’t spectacular, but it did the job setting the table for the next three issues.
+It wasn’t spectacular, but it did the job of setting the table for the next three issues.
 This issue was nicely paced and moved along quickly.

 Champagne crafted some solid dialogue.
 I also like how Champagne weaved all the various scenes together in a pleasing and naturally flowing fashion.
 Each scene transitioned pleasantly into the next one.

 Champagne did a nice job conveying to the reader the massive scope of the chaos and destruction wrought by Black Adam on the globe.
-World War III Part One certainly re-enforced the global and cataclysmic feeling of the events of World War III.
-Champagne did a sound job creating plenty of tension in the reader.
-The stage has set for the impending showdown between Black Adam and our heroes.
+World War III Part One certainly reinforced the global and cataclysmic feeling of the events of World War III.
+Champagne did a sound job of creating plenty of tension in the reader.
+The stage has been set for the impending showdown between Black Adam and our heroes.